Eugene Fama

-Eugene Francis "Gene" Fama (/ˈfɑːmə/; born February 14, 1939) is an American economist, best known for his empirical work on portfolio theory, asset pricing, and the efficient-market hypothesis.
+Eugene Francis "Gene" Fama (/ˈfɑːmə/; born February 14, 1939) is an American economist, and Nobel Laureate, best known for his empirical work on portfolio theory, asset pricing, and the efficient-market hypothesis.

-He is currently Robert R. McCormick Distinguished Service Professor of Finance at the University of Chicago Booth School of Business.
+He is Robert R. McCormick Distinguished Service Professor of Finance at the University of Chicago Booth School of Business.
 In 2013, he shared the Nobel Memorial Prize in Economic Sciences jointly with Robert J. Shiller and Lars Peter Hansen.
 The Research Papers in Economics project ranked him as the 9th-most influential economist of all time based on his academic contributions, as of April 2019.
 He is regarded as "the father of modern finance", as his works built the foundation of financial economics and have been cited widely.

-Early life and education
+Early life

 Fama was born in Boston, Massachusetts, the son of Angelina (née Sarraceno) and Francis Fama.
 All of his grandparents were immigrants from Italy.
 Fama is a Malden Catholic High School Athletic Hall of Fame honoree.
-He earned his undergraduate degree in Romance Languages magna cum laude in 1960 from Tufts University, where he was also selected as the school’s outstanding student-athlete.
+He earned his undergraduate degree in Romance Languages magna cum laude in 1960 from Tufts University, where he was also selected as the school's outstanding student–athlete.

-Career
+Graduate studies, career, and research

-His MBA and PhD came from the Booth School of Business at the University of Chicago in economics and finance.
+Fama's MBA and PhD came from the Booth School of Business at the University of Chicago in economics and finance.
 His doctoral supervisors were Nobel prize winner Merton Miller and Harry V. Roberts, but Benoit Mandelbrot was also an important influence.
 He has spent the entirety of his teaching career at the University of Chicago.

 His PhD thesis, which concluded that short-term stock price movements are unpredictable and approximate a random walk, was published in the January 1965 issue of the Journal of Business, entitled "The Behavior of Stock Market Prices".
 That work was subsequently rewritten into a less technical article, "Random Walks In Stock Market Prices", which was published in the Financial Analysts Journal in 1965 and Institutional Investor in 1968.
 His later work with Kenneth French showed that predictability in expected stock returns can be explained by time-varying discount rates; for example, higher average returns during recessions can be explained by a systematic increase in risk aversion, which lowers prices and increases average returns.
 His article "The Adjustment of Stock Prices to New Information" in the International Economic Review, 1969 (with several co-authors) was the first event study that sought to analyze how stock prices respond to an event, using price data from the newly available CRSP database.
 This was the first of literally hundreds of such published studies.

+Fama has served on the Board of Directors of money management firm Dimensional Fund Advisors since 1982.
+As of the end of 2024, DFA had $786 billion of assets under management.

-In 2013, he was awarded the Nobel Memorial Prize in Economic Sciences.
+In 2013, Fama, along with Lars Hansen and Robert Shiller, was awarded the Nobel Memorial Prize in Economic Sciences.

+In 2019, the University of Chicago announced that one of the student houses of Woodlawn Residential Commons, which opened in 2020, would be named after Fama.